-If you are a non-registered shareholder, your vote will only be counted if Computershare receives your vote or, if you intend to attend the Meeting in person, your completed VIF, as applicable, before 3:00 p.m.
-(Vancouver time) on Monday, May 10, 2021.
+If you are a non-registered shareholder, you should submit your vote by following the instructions on the VIF, whether or not you intend to attend the Meeting in person.
+Make sure your VIF is properly completed and submitted on or before the time and date indicated on your VIF in order to have your vote submitted prior to 3:00 p.m.
+(Vancouver time) on Monday, May 9, 2022.